 The True Gift.
 This is a short, lovely novel about siblings Lily and Liam, who go to spend Christmas with their grandparents.
 Liam thinks his grandparents’ cow, “White Cow” looks lonely and sets out to raise money to buy it a companion.
 He even sells his beloved collection of books.
 The community comes together to create a wonderful Christmas surprise for both the cow and the children.
 If you are looking for a heartwarming story that could be made into a Hallmark movie, this is it.
 (Although this books is much better than most Hallmark movies.)

 Zlateh the Goat and Other Stories.
-In the dearth of chapter books featuring festive Hanukkah scenes (do you know of one?
-Please leave the title in the comments!) pick up this book of short Jewish folktales that will be enjoyed by families of all religions.
+This book of short Jewish folktales that will be enjoyed by families of all religions.
 It seems to me that the holidays are a great time for folklore and homespun humor.
 Chelm is a village of fools and the seven Elders are the most foolish of all.
 There are seven stories in all, each with a little lesson to be gleaned, but read them for the light-hearted humor and a few giggles.

 Nancy and Plum.
 This 1952 book from the author of Mrs. Piggle-Wiggle is the perfect recipe for an old-fashioned read aloud: two orphaned sisters, an unctuous boarding school mistress who feeds them hard oatmeal, a wealthy bachelor uncle, a Christmas setting and a feel-good ending in which the bad fail and the good triumph.
 Read it aloud over the winter break when the kids are home from school.
 This is from my Christmas read aloud book list.